Facts worth sharing

 Human spaceflight, despite its highest ideals, remains a powerful statement of industrial and economic might.
 Of the 3 countries ever to send humans into space—Russia, the U.S., and China—none have permanently abandoned that capability.
 But for 9 years, the nation that first landed humans on the Moon has been unable to even launch them to Earth orbit.

-It wasn't through a lack of trying.
-NASA initiated multiple Shuttle-replacement projects in the 1990s and 2000s—most notably, Constellation—but these failed due to a variety of design, cost, and political problems.
+NASA didn't end up in this situation for a lack of trying.
+The agency initiated multiple Shuttle-replacement projects in the 1990s and 2000s—most notably, Constellation—but these failed due to a variety of design, cost, and political problems.
 Before the end of the shuttle program, NASA never had the necessary political support to simultaneously fund the construction of the ISS, develop a new human-capable spacecraft and rocket system, and continue flying the Space Shuttle—which cost the space agency $3.5 billion per year toward the end of its lifetime.

-The commercial crew program challenges this paradigm; it posits that sending humans to low-Earth orbit is no longer such a difficult problem.
+The commercial crew program challenges this paradigm by suggesting that sending humans to the International Space Station is no longer such a difficult problem.
 That is, the challenges are well-understood enough that private companies would be willing to risk their own money on the effort if NASA provided financial assistance and other incentives.